am1tyadav/micrograd.h/README.md

 The approach to creating the computation graph and optimising it will remain the same.

-### MNIST Data Visualisation
+## MNIST Data Visualisation

 Run the MNIST data example with: `task app=mnist-viz`

 In this example, we visualise MNIST data as a sanity check!
-Once the application is running, press Spacebar to fetch next random sample.
+Once the application is running, press SPACEBAR to fetch next random sample and ESC to exit visualisation.

 ![MNIST-VIZ](./assets/mnist-viz.gif)